oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="ActionOverloads" href="#ActionOverloads">12.1.1 Action Overloads</a>

 [Bound](#BoundorUnboundActionsorFunctions) actions support
-overloading (multiple actions having the same name within the same schema) by binding parameter type.
+overloading by binding parameter type.
 The combination of action name and the binding parameter type MUST be unique within a schema.

-[Unbound](#BoundorUnboundActionsorFunctions) actions do not support overloads.
-The names of all unbound actions MUST be unique within a schema.
+[Unbound](#BoundorUnboundActionsorFunctions) actions do not support overloading by parameter types.
+The names of all unbound actions MUST be unique among all direct children of its schema.

 An unbound action MAY have the same name as a bound action.